John J. Paris, S.J.

 “A Historical Analysis of Role and Meaning of Conscience,” President’s Council on Bioethics, Washington, DC, 2008:1-14.
 Accessed Oct.
 25, 2008.

-With Jag Ahluwalia, Christoph Lees, “Decisions for Life Made in the Perinatal Period: Who Decides and on Which Standards?”
-Archives of Disease in Childhood Fetal and Neonatal Edition 2008 Sep;93(5):F332-5.
+“Decisions for Life Made in the Perinatal Period: Who Decides and on Which Standards?” (with Jag Ahluwalia and Christoph Lees), Archives of Disease in Childhood Fetal and Neonatal Edition 2008 Sep;93(5):F332-5.

 “Ethical Issues in Resuscitation of Infants at the Margins of Viability,” Practical Bioethics 3(4): March 2008, 10-11.